The Future of Football Needs Goal-Scorers

 This is done with implicit methods like training design and individual and team principles which focus on the WHAT instead of the HOW (something else which is commonly discussed in consulting with me).

 Lastly, observe again and repeat process until the process is streamlined.
-I focus alot on the goal-scoring moment, as well as defending the goal-scoring moment, in Coaching Positional Play Online Course.
+I focus alot on the goal-scoring moment, as well as defending the goal-scoring moment, in HOW TO COACH POSITIONAL PLAY ONLINE COURSE.

 Players deserve the opportunity to improve their ability to score goals.